TechDotIO/techio-documentation/getting started/tutorial-4-viewer.md

 It is possible to launch a viewer at anytime during the execution of a test by using the [`Open` command](/playgrounds/408/tech-io-documentation/content/open).

 # Use a Viewer
 First, create a playground.
-In this example, we're using the node.js template.
+In this example, we're using the **node.js template**.
 Then, create a `www` folder at the root of your project (so `/nodejs-project/www`).
 Add into it a simple html file named `HelloWorld.html` whose content is:

 ```html